angerelle/recipes/soups/storecupboard_tomato_soup.md

-# Store cupboard cream of tomato soup
+# Storecupboard cream of tomato soup

 This is **way** better than tinned tomato soup and takes literally minutes to make.